Texas Gov. Abbott announces plans to re-open state, schools closed for the rest of the academic year

 Schools will remain closed for the remainder of the 2019-2020 school year, Abbott added.
 “Teachers may go into the classroom for video instruction, to perform administrative duties, and to clean out their classrooms.”

-Texas state parks are set to be re-opened on Monday as long as strict social distancing guidelines are followed.
+Texas state parks are set to be re-opened on Monday as long as strict social distancing guidelines are followed, including groups of visitors can be no more than five people and they must wear face coverings.

-He also announced a strike force to re-open Texas was established in order to advise him on the process of re-opening the state.
+Gov. Abbott also announced a strike force to re-open Texas was established in order to advise him on the process of re-opening the state.
+The governor added more information would be released Monday.

 For the full announcement watch the news conference below.